-- Viruses are extremely small (20-300 nanometers) - They contain genetic material DNA or RNA - They can never propagate on its own.
-They need to infect a living host. - Viruses have an outer coat a capsid made of proteins - Some viruses have an additional envelope (membrane) outside of the coat.
-This envelope is made of phospholipids and easier to destroy. - For this reason, enveloped viruses are easier to kill with heat, ethanol, etc. One example of enveloped viruses are Coronaviruses - If a virus does not have an envelope, it is more resistant and more difficult to kill.
-One example of non-enveloped viruses are Noroviruses
+- Viruses are extremely small (20-300 nanometres) - They contain genetic material DNA or RNA - They can never propagate on their own.
+They need to infect a living host. - Viruses have an outer coat, a capsid made of proteins. - Some viruses have an additional envelope (membrane) outside of the coat.
+This envelope is made of phospholipids and easier to destroy. - For this reason, enveloped viruses are easier to kill with heat, ethanol, etc. One example of enveloped viruses is the coronavirus. - If a virus does not have an envelope, it is more resistant and more difficult to kill.
+One example of a non-enveloped virus is the norovirus